Sustainability lexicon – All terms relating to CSRD explained

 CBAM (Carbon Border Adjustment Mechanism): The CBAM is an EU mechanism that levies import duties on CO2-intensive goods in order to create a level playing field and support global climate protection efforts.
 It aims to prevent carbon leakage and promotes environmentally friendly production methods worldwide.

-CCF (Corporate Carbon Footprint): The CCF measures the total amount of greenhouse gas emissions generated directly and indirectly by a company’s activities.
-It is a key indicator of an organization’s environmental impact and serves as the basis for strategies to reduce emissions and promote sustainability.
+CCF (Corporate Carbon Footprint): The CCF measures the total amount of greenhouse gas emissions generated directly and indirectly by a company's activities.
+It is a key indicator of an organisation's environmental impact and serves as the basis for strategies to reduce emissions and promote sustainability.

-CDP (Carbon Disclosure Project): The CDP is an international non-profit organization that encourages companies and cities to disclose their environmental data, particularly with regard to CO2 emissions, forest and water management.
+CDP (Carbon Disclosure Project): The CDP is an international non-profit organisation that encourages companies and cities to disclose their environmental data, particularly with regard to CO2 emissions, forest and water management.
 Through this transparency, the CDP supports investors, companies and cities in making environmentally conscious decisions and promoting sustainable practices.

-CSDDD (Corporate Sustainability Due Diligence Directive): The CSDDD, also known as CS3D, is a European Union (EU) directive that requires companies to conduct due diligence on sustainability in their supply chain.
+CSDDD (Corporate Sustainability Due Diligence Directive): The CSDDD, also known as CS3D, is a European Union directive that requires companies to conduct due diligence on sustainability in their supply chain.
 It aims to protect human rights and environmental standards by encouraging companies to identify, prevent and mitigate potential and actual impacts of their business activities on these areas.
-This EU directive has significantly stricter regulations in several areas compared to the German Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz, LkSG).
+This directive has significantly stricter regulations in several areas compared to the German Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz, LkSG).

 CSR (Corporate Social Responsibility): CSR stands for the voluntary responsibility of companies for the social, ecological and economic aspects of their actions, which goes beyond legal requirements.
-It includes measures to promote ethical behavior, environmental protection, social justice and economic sustainability, whereby companies make a positive contribution to society.
+It includes measures to promote ethical behaviour, environmental protection, social justice and economic sustainability, whereby companies make a positive contribution to society.

 CSRD (Corporate Sustainability Reporting Directive): The CSRD is an EU directive that places extended requirements on corporate sustainability reporting.
-It obliges companies to report in detail on their environmental, social and governance (ESG) impacts , and what effects environmental changes can have on the company.
+It obliges companies to report in detail on their environmental, social and governance (ESG) impacts, and on what effects environmental changes can have on the company.
 The aim is to increase transparency and consistency in sustainability reporting and thus contribute to a more sustainable economy.
+Since 18 March 2026, the reporting obligation applies only to companies with more than 1,000 employees AND more than €450m net turnover (both criteria must be met).

 DNK (German Sustainability Code): The DNK is a framework for sustainability reporting by companies in Germany.
 It defines standards for transparency and comparability in the areas of environment, social affairs and corporate governance.
-The Code serves as a guideline for companies to effectively communicate their sustainability performance and thus promotes the integration of sustainability into the core business.
+The Code serves as a guideline for companies to effectively communicate their sustainability performance and thus promotes the integration of sustainability into core business.

 Sustainability terms from E to I

-EFRAG (European Financial Reporting Advisory Group): EFRAG is an organization that provides advice and expertise in the field of financial reporting in Europe.
+EFRAG (European Financial Reporting Advisory Group): EFRAG is an organisation that provides advice and expertise in the field of financial reporting in Europe.
 Its main role is to make recommendations for the adoption of International Financial Reporting Standards (IFRS) and CSRD in the EU and to contribute to improving the quality of financial and sustainability reporting.
 EFRAG also plays an important role in the development of sustainability reporting standards by advising and supporting the European Commission in these matters.

 ESG (Environmental, Social and Governance): ESG refers to three central factors for assessing the sustainability and ethical impact of investments in companies.
 "Environmental" stands for environmental aspects such as climate protection and resource use, "social" covers social responsibility, for example in relation to working conditions and diversity, and "governance" relates to corporate management, including transparency and the fight against corruption.
 ESG criteria are essential for investors and companies that want to promote sustainable and responsible business practices.